fractal6/fractal6.go/README.md

 Backend, API, Business-logic layer for [Fractale](https://fractale.co).

 **Fractale** is a platform for self-organization.
-It is designed around the concept that an organization can be represented as a tree, and the principles of transparency, governance decentralization and authority distribution.
+It is designed around the concept that an organization can be represented as a tree, and sould follow principles of transparency, governance decentralization and authority distribution.
 A tree divides in branches and form leaves, likewise an organization divides in **Circles** that can have **Roles**.
-Both circles and roles have an associated descriptive document, called **Mandate**, intended to define its purpose and operating rules.
+Both, circles and roles have an associated descriptive document, called **Mandate**, intended to define its purpose and operating rules.
 Finally, the communication inside the organization is done trough **Tensions**, and make the link between users and organizations.
-You can think of it as an email, but more structured and more powerful.
+You can think of a tension as an email, but more structured and more powerful.

 Using Fractale for your organization offers the following capabilities and feature:
 * Tree and Graph-Packing organisation navigation